rayaalmudena/urlShortener/README.md

 For easier development I used xampp for the database.

 STEPS:

-Clone the the repository
+Clone the the repository.

 Copy the ".env.example" file and change the name to ".env".
 You can keep it like it is if you are using xampp like me or change it accordingly your needs.

+-The next steps need to be done on the terminal, insde the folder of the project.

-You need to have installed composer to run "composer install" "php artisan key:generate"
+You need to have installed composer to run "composer install".

-"php artisan migrate"
-"php artisan db:seed"
+"php artisan key:generate"

+"php artisan migrate" and "php artisan db:seed" to create database, tables and the test user with some entries.

 "php artisan serve"

+If you go to the port, you can log in with "test@example.com" as email and "test1234" as password.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>